During the 2013-2014 academic year there were 886,052 international students enrolled in undergraduate and graduate program in the U.S.

 This is relevant to all students.
 When we do this well, international students and cultural minorities get the message that their presence is not just tolerated, but truly valued, and cultural majority students learn to grapple with new ideas, reflect on their position in the world, and engage in difficult and important dialogues.

-International students have this amazing ability to give us a little glimpse of the big world beyond our backyard – as long as we pay attention and hear them out.
+International students have this amazing ability to open the door to the big world outside our backyard – as long as we’re willing to hear them out.